Jays-T/photography_philosophy_v1/README.md

 With everything set commit the changes, push to github and then:

-* Login to Heroku via the terminal using command heroku login
-* Push your changes using: git push heroku master

 From the Heroku dashboard of your newly created application, click on the "Deploy" tab, then scroll down to the "Deployment method" section and select GitHub.

 Use the GitHub link and type in the name of the repository and click the search button.
 Then connect the Heroku app to the desired GitHub repository.